Chemistry BS

 About the Program

 The Bachelor of Science in Chemistry is certified by the American Chemical Society.
-The chemistry BS program provides a complete introduction to the many subfields of chemistry, along with significant hands-on laboratory research experience.
-All students are required to earn at least 9.0 credits of undergraduate research experience prior to graduation.
+The Chemistry BS program provides a complete introduction to the many subfields of chemistry, along with significant hands-on laboratory research experience.
+All students are required to complete at least 9.0 credits of undergraduate research experience prior to graduation.

 The BS in Chemistry is well suited for students wishing to pursue graduate degrees in chemistry or a related discipline.
 The degree also assures that students are properly trained and prepared for rewarding careers as chemists in a range of industries, including pharmaceutical, biotech, environmental, manufacturing or other allied fields.